|

 then condemn yourself for being worthless and

 inadequate?
-And how often do you reach for a cigarette out of unconscious
+And how often do you reach for tobacco out of unconscious

 anger as a secret wish to carry out that